 Oshino Station

-The main store of the Shibafune Koide confectioners is a 3 minute walk from this station.
+The Head Office Yokogawa Store of the Shibafune Koide confectioners is a short walk from this station.

 Tsurugi Station

 This station in the city of Hakusan is the southern terminus of the Ishikawa Line.
 Hakusan City is named after the nearby mountain, Mount Hakusan, which is a popular hiking location in the summer months.
-From Tsurugi Station you can catch a bus to the Bettodeai trailhead from where the route up the mountain begins.
+Tsurugi Station is a gateway to the Hakusan foothills, with Hokutetsu bus services continuing toward the Sena and Shiramine area on operating days.
+Access to the Bettodeai trailhead is seasonal and usually requires checking the year’s Hakusan mountain bus and Ichinose-Bettodeai shuttle arrangements before planning a climb.
 Other attractions in the Tsurugi area are Ishikawa Insect Museum where you can encounter a variety of butterflies and stag beetles, Jumoku Koen Park which has a thousand cherry trees, and the recreational facilities and gardens at Shishiku Park.

 A train at Nomachi Station